Dr Christopher Rentsch

 Alongside a PhD, I was awarded a Postgraduate Diploma in Advanced Quantitative Research Methods with Distinction.

 I hold an MPH in Global Epidemiology from Emory University, and a BA in Sociology from The Ohio State University.

 I organise and lecture on a suite of pharmacoepidemiology short courses at LSHTM:

 In my roles within the Electronic Health Records (EHR) Research Group at LSHTM and the Veterans Aging Cohort Study (VACS) at Yale University, I perform research using some of the largest clinical and genetic cohorts in the world today.
-I am also an active member with leadership roles in the International Society for Pharmacoepidemiology.
+I received the 2021 Emerging Leader Award and has several leadership roles within the International Society for Pharmacoepidemiology.